 I think it’s really impressive when you compare it with other supplements or tools.
 Eight weeks is not a long time and it passes before you know.
 If you continue consuming your collagen drink, it will only get better.
 Imagine the results in a year.

 Why We Need Collagen Supplements

-Collagen can do wonders for you as the collagen production in your body decreases with age.
+Collagen supplements can do wonders for you as the collagen production in your body decreases with age.
 After reaching 20 years of age, your collagen depletes more and more every year.
 So it really makes sense to supplement your body with it.

 Consuming collagen supplements can help you stop the deterioration, or make up for the damage that is already there.
 Wrinkles, sagging skin, lack of glow, that all is down to lower collagen production.
 Evidence that collagen really does work is on the rise.

 But the question is when you start taking a collagen supplement such as a hydrolyzed collaged in form of collagen peptides, how long will it take for collagen to start working on your skin and hair?
 When will you see visible results?

 The effects of collagen supplements on the skin are proven.
 But what about hair, do we have some proof that collagen promotes hair growth or improves hair quality?

 Studies that would evidence that collagen supports hair growth are missing.